Vitgracer/Local-LLM-assistant/README.md

 You can use it to interact with your own compact assistant model that remembers context, follows system instructions, and generates helpful responses — **all locally on your machine**.

+For convenience, I added a voice input and simple GUI to communicate faster and more productive.

 ---

 ## 🔒 Why?